CopelandCodes/CopelandCodes/README.md

-# Hello, GitHub! 👋
+Hello, GitHub! 👋

-I'm Larry, a Brigham Young University-Idaho student pursuing a Software Development degree.
+I'm Larry, a Software Development student at Brigham Young University-Idaho.
 Welcome to my GitHub profile!

 ## About Me
-- 🎓 I'm currently learning advanced concepts in software development, including web development, mobile apps, and backend systems.
+🎓 I’m pursuing a degree in Software Development, focusing on full-stack development, web apps, and responsive websites.
-- 🎯 My goals are to build innovative software solutions, contribute to open-source projects, and grow as a developer.
+🎯 My goal is to create meaningful, user-friendly applications and contribute to innovative projects.
-- 💬 Ask me about anything related to software development or algorithms, clean code, or frameworks.
+💡 I’m always eager to learn new technologies and collaborate on open-source initiatives.

-## Technologies and Tools
+## Skills and Technologies Proficient in:
-**Proficient in:**
-- JavaScript, Python, HTML/CSS, SQL
-- React, Node.js]

-**Skills:**
-- Problem-solving, team collaboration, and agile development practices
-- Software design and testing
+Programming Languages: Python, JavaScript, HTML, CSS Tools and Frameworks:  React, Node.js, MySQL
+Version Control: Git, GitHub

+## Skills:
+Frontend and Backend Development
+Problem Solving and Debugging
+Team Collaboration and Agile Practices

+## Projects
+Here are a few projects I’ve worked on:

+[Project Name](GitHub Repository Link): A brief description of the project, its purpose, and the technologies used.
+[Project Name](GitHub Repository Link): Another project description with key highlights.

-## Let's Connect!
+## Let’s Connect!
-- 🌐 www.linkedin.com/in/larry-copeland
+🌐 www.linkedin.com/in/larry-copeland

-Feel free to explore my repositories, and don't hesitate to reach out.
+Explore my repositories, check out my projects, and connect with me.
 Happy coding! 🚀